Retro Design Revival: Windows 95 Font

 What Are The Best Serif Fonts For Typography

 Serif fonts are commonly handy for retro designs, with popular options being Times New Roman, Georgia, and Baskerville.
-Windows 95 Font adds a nostalgic touch, but readability and legibility must consider by adjusting font size, spacing, and colour.
-Try various fonts and design elements for unique retro designs.
+Windows 95-Font adds a nostalgic touch, but you must consider readability and legibility by adjusting font size, spacing, and color.

 Download Microsoft Sans Serif Font For Free